List of Popular Database System Management Software

 The NoSQL database, Redis, is based on key-value stores.
 Redis data can be retrieved more quickly from memory, but data saved to disk does not lose its ability to persist.

-Queries used in redis are easy to use to store basic data or even complex data.
+The queries used in Redis are easy to use to store basic data or even complex data.

-Another bonus: redis has very complete documentation, so you don't have to search a lot to understand databases.
+Another bonus: Redis has very complete documentation, so you don't have to do a lot of searching to understand the database.

 Microsoft Access